ivyzbot/tilt-pic-tussle/README.md

 # tilt-pic-tussle

+Version1.6: finalised for 1p mode
+1) Add a timer to track user's time spent on each game
+2) Replace alert with proper win/loss messages on screen
+3) Add user guide to onboard new players
+4) Add more pics and stylings

 Version1.5:
 1) Update the logic to rotate golden pics
 2) Update the picture class to have getter, setter and reset functions